-Jeggings are stretchy enough to not hurt you if you’re bloating, and black is always a safe color if you’re scared of leaks.
+Leggings are stretchy enough not to hurt you if you’re bloating, and black is always a safe color if you’re scared of leaks.
 Go for comfort with warm socks and a cozy flannel.
 Boots round out the outfit nicely (no need to hurt your feet with heels when you have cramps).

 If you’re the type of person that has cramps that even Midol can’t soothe, my on-the-go cramp relief suggestion is portable heating pads such as these ones.
 They’re handy, last for 8 hours, and are disposable!

 Pour your favorite hot drink (go for hot chocolate instead of coffee — caffeine is a bit of a period no-no) in a travel mug to take any pain meds with, and head out for the day!

 Everyone has super bad period days — the ones where you don’t want to move because cramps and other side effects make the whole day miserable.
 Whether you’re having a bad day or you have a condition like endometriosis or PMDD, this set has your comfort completely in mind.